leverj/api/source/index.html.md

 ## Overview

-Loginless requires you to set the Authorization header in HTTP for protected endpoints:
+Loginless requires you to set the Authorization header in HTTP for protected endpoints.
+This requires your public key and user id, which are in your json key file that you saved when you first visit the web site.

-## Authorization and Nonce headers
+### Authorization and Nonce headers

 ```
 Authorization HMAC <user_id>:<hmac_sha256>